 The monastic complex overlooks the bay, dates back to the 10th century and has a magical atmosphere.
 Take your time to visit every single room and to enjoy the breathtaking view from the terrace.
 You can have lunch at the characteristic restaurant on the beach or take your own food and have a picnic on the shore.

 Finally, for those who love nature and trekking, Portofino offers beautiful paths into the wildness of its National Park, also known as Monte Portofino.

 This is a protected area since 1935 and offers several paths through woods, rural settlements and fishing villages, rich in art and history.
 The kids will love exploring the park; this is, for example, one path that can be walked by families with children as well:

 Duration: about 45 minutes

-Starting point is the square of San Rocco di Camogli Church.
+The starting point is the square of San Rocco di Camogli Church.
 To get there, you will have to reach Ruta di Camogli and, from here, follow San Rocco directions.
-Be aware that only residents cars are allowed to access the village, therefore you will have to park in the big square located in front of the horizontal bar that blocks access to anyone who is not equipped to pass.
-From here, you will reach the church in about 15 minutes on foot.
+Be aware that only residents cars are allowed to access the village.
+Therefore you will have to park in the big square located in front of the horizontal bar that blocks access to anyone who is not equipped to pass.
+You will reach the church in about 15 minutes on foot from here.
 Look for the narrow paved road and follow direction “Batterie”.
-The trail reaches an altitude of about 300 meters, but it is an easy walk, accessible to children as well. switches in the woods among oaks, olive and pine trees and allows you to admire enchanting views of the sea.
+The trail reaches an altitude of about 300 meters, but it is an easy walk, accessible to children.
+Switches in the woods among oaks, olive and pine trees and allow you to admire enchanting views of the sea.